 8. The Real Bruce Lee Would Never Do That

 The real Bruce Lee Would Never Do That mural features Bruce Lee kicking two cats, while the third cat is hiding and watching it.
-The scared little cat is on the right corner staring at Bruce Lee.
+The scared little cat is in the right corner staring at Bruce Lee.
 Please pay attention to her and don’t miss the kitty.

 Real Bruce Lee Would Never Do That Penang street art is at a back lane off of Ah Que Street, between Lorong Pit and Beach Street (Lebuh Pantai).

 9. Cat in Blue Window

-Cat in a Blue Window is one of the Penang murals also made as a part of 101 Kitten Project.
+Cat in a Blue Window is one of the Penang murals also made as a part of the 101 Kitten Project.
 Fiercely eyes of the orange cat in a blue window make Cat in a Blue Window Penang mural special.
-The mural can easily be found in Penang Cannon Street, just opposite the Boy on a Chair mural.
+The mural can easily be found on Penang Cannon Street, just opposite the Boy on a Chair mural.

 10. Cats and Humans Happily Living Together